aspectron/kaspa-mdbook/src/wallets/direct-node-rpc.md

 ### Rust SDK (wRPC only)

-In the Rust SDK, event notifications are provided via [async channels](https://docs.rs/async-channel/latest/async_channel/), which transport the [Notification](https://docs.rs/kaspa-wrpc-client/latest/kaspa_wrpc_client/prelude/enum.Notification.html) enum.
+In the Rust SDK, event notifications are provided via [async channels](https://docs.rs/async-channel/latest/async_channel/), that transport the [Notification](https://docs.rs/kaspa-wrpc-client/latest/kaspa_wrpc_client/prelude/enum.Notification.html) enum.
 A clone of the notification channel can be obtained by calling [`KaspaRpcClient::notification_channel_receiver()`](https://docs.rs/kaspa-wrpc-client/latest/kaspa_wrpc_client/client/struct.KaspaRpcClient.html#method.notification_channel_receiver).

 Event notification handling in the Rust SDK is somewhat more complex due to the multi-layered nature of the RPC stack.
 There are three layers involved in handling event notifications: